ConacBreslin/technostalgia/README.md

 ## Testing.
 Bugs identified during development and testing and their solutions can be seen [here](link to image).
 ### Validation
-- HTML code was vadated by direct input into [validator.w3.org](https://validator.w3.org/).
-To avoid the errors that this finds with jinja templating the code was accessed by the inspect button.
+- HTML code for each individual page was validited by direct input into [validator.w3.org](https://validator.w3.org/).
+To avoid most of the errors that come up due to jinja templating the code was copied my inspecting the page a copying the outer html and running it through the validator.
+There were residual issues relating to this that recurred on every page.
+These can be see [here]()
-- CSS code was vaildated by direct input into [jigsaw.w3.org](https://jigsaw.w3.org/css-validator/).
+- CSS code was tested repeatedly by direct input into [jigsaw.w3.org](https://jigsaw.w3.org/css-validator/) until it got a 'Congratulations!
+No error found!' message.
-- Python code was tested with pep8 online validator
+- Python code was tested repeatedly with pep8 online validator until the vaildator deemed it 'All right'.
 - Lighthouse Audits.
 The site’s Performance, Accessibility, Best Practices and SEO were assessed by [Chrome Lighthouse](https://chrome.google.com/webstore/detail/lighthouse/blipmdconlkpinefehnmjammfjpmpbjk) and the results of this are [here](assets/images/lighthousereport.png).
 - Manual Testing.
 At every step of development the errors highlighted in the code were addressed before proceeeding.
 The app was tested on Google Chrome, Internet Explorer, Microsoft Edge and Safari browsers.